 This site requires a lot of work.
 We hope you find our efforts valuable and rewarding.
 Please consider offering your support.
 There is no minimum amount.
 Feel free to donate as you see fit, without restriction.
 Thank you...

-From 1/1/12 to 1/28/13, I posted editorial blurbs on the Fukushima Update pages, entitled Fukushima Commentary.
-This section has them all including those after 1/28/13, listed by date with most recent first and oldest last.
 These postings generally address four questions.
 What Japanese decisions border on the irrational?
 Is the Fukushima accident ongoing?
 Does Fukushima have the potential for world-wide apocalyptic disaster?
 Are the Fukushima radiation levels health-threatening?
 To find the possible answers, one can begin by reading these posts.

 "Fukushima : The First Five Days"...is a book taken from the records kept by the operating staff at Fukushima Daiichi during the first crucial days of the crisis.
 It is now available at most E-book outlets, including Amazon, Barnes&Noble and Koble.
 For the PDF and bundle, click here... http://www.hiroshimasyndrome.com/fukushima-the-first-five-days.html